 Laze the day away on a luxury beach bed

 …a double bed!
 Luxuriate in your own private nest right on the beach, indulging in waiter service for snacks and drinks.
 While this doesn’t come cheap, it’s an intimate, romantic and unusual way to spend the day on the beach.
 Available for hire in Nice.
 Other options include regular sunbeds with parasols and lunch included, or just the sun-lounger; on most beaches along the Côte d’Azur.
 Prices vary from beach to beach, with Cannes and Juan les Pins the dearest.
 The season for sunbeds runs from approximately late April to early October, but throughout the year the beach is always a romantic place to stroll, play and spend time with your chéri(e).
 Find out more about private beaches here.

 This list is just the tip of the iceberg, it’s far far from definitive.
 There are so many more romantic things to do on the Côte d’Azur, I could never write about them all.
 But I’d love to hear from you.
 Have you been to the French Riviera with your love?
 Where is the most romantic place you’ve been?

 Want more romance?
 Find out how romantic France celebrates Valentine’s Day

 Why not Pin this for later

-Photo credits: thanks to Liz at Liz Denfeld who took the following photos while staying at Lou Messugo: the sunset over the Bay of Angels, the beach bed, the prawn cocktail and the couple on the beach.
+Photo credits: thanks to Liz Denfeld who took the following photos while staying at Lou Messugo: the sunset over the Bay of Angels, the beach bed, the prawn cocktail and the couple on the beach.